-- To know various theories of entrepreneurship and trends. - To generate new business ideas from various sources. - To identify various issues and challenges in starting a new venture. - To know the elements of a business plan and designing a business model. - To compare and contrast the entrepreneurship practices in the family business and social enterprise
+- 1. To know various theories of entrepreneurship and trends. - 2.
+To generate new business ideas from various sources. - 3.
+To identify various issues and challenges in starting a new venture. - 4.
+To know the elements of a business plan and designing a business model. - 5.
+To compare and contrast the entrepreneurship practices in the family business and social enterprise

-Unit I : (Sessions-7)
+Unit I : (Number of Sessions-7)

-Entrepreneurship Theory & Identification of Trend Internal & External business environment, Theory of Entrepreneurship, Evolution of Entrepreneurship, Approaches to Entrepreneurship, Entrepreneurial process, Entrepreneurial mindset, Entrepreneurial characteristics, Trends in Entrepreneurship Research, Corporate Entrepreneurship and Innovation, Entrepreneurship
+Entrepreneurship Theory & Identification of TrendInternal & External business environment, Theory of Entrepreneurship, Evolution of Entrepreneurship, Approaches to Entrepreneurship, Entrepreneurial process, Entrepreneurial mindset, Entrepreneurial characteristics, Trends in Entrepreneurship Research , Corporate Entrepreneurship and Innovation, Entrepreneurship.(CO1, L1, L2)

-Unit II: (Sessions-8)
+Unit II: (Number of Sessions-8)

 Innovation, Opportunity Identification and legal issues of entrepreneur (Opportunity Identification - Entrepreneurial imagination and creativity, Innovation and the Entrepreneur - The Innovative Process, Types of innovation, Principles of Innovation, sources of innovative ideas, Parameters for internal evaluation of an idea, Minimum Viable Product.
-Intellectual Property, Legal Challenges in Entrepreneurial ventures - an overview, Patents, copyrights, trademarks, IP infringement and its legalities, Legal Structures for Entrepreneurial Ventures.
+Intellectual Property, Legal Challenges in Entrepreneurial ventures - an overview, Patents, copyrights, trademarks, IP infringement and its legalities, Legal Structures for Entrepreneurial Ventures.(CO2,L2,L3)

-Unit III: (Sessions-8)
+Unit III: (Number of Sessions-8)

-New Venture Creation : New venture creation process - Challenges of new venture start-ups, Why New-Ventures fail, New- Venture Evaluation Process, Critical factors for New-Venture Development - Funding innovation, Importance of business valuation and different stages of funding, Debt vs Equity Financing, Different types of funding sources - Bootstrapping, Crowdfunding, Venture Capital, Business Angels, succession and exit strategy.
+New Venture Creation: New venture creation process - Challenges of new venture start-ups, Why New-Ventures fail, New-Venture Evaluation Process, Critical factors for New-Venture Development -Funding innovation, Importance of business valuation and different stages of funding, Debt vs Equity Financing, Different types of funding sources - Bootstrapping, Crowdfunding, Venture Capital, Business Angels, succession and exit strategy.(CO3, L3,L4)

-Unit IV: (Sessions-10)
+Unit IV: (Number of Sessions-10)

-Business Plan and Business Models: Entrepreneurial ventures and Business Plan preparation for New Ventures - Pit falls in business planning, Benefits of business plan and Elements of a Business Plan-Executive summary-marketing plan, production and operations plan, organizational Business Model Generation Principles, types of business models, Business Model Generation in Practice - Canvas, Patterns, Design, Strategy, Process

--Contemporary Business models in era of Disruption - Netflix business model.
+Business Plan and Business Models: Entrepreneurial ventures and Business Plan preparation for New Ventures - Pit falls in business planning, Benefits of business plan and Elements of a Business Plan-Executive summary-marketing plan, production and operations plan, organizational Business Model Generation Principles, types of business models, Business Model Generation in Practice - Canvas, Patterns, Design, Strategy, Process -Contemporary Business models in era of Disruption - Netflix business model.
+(CO3, CO4,L3,L4)

-Unit V : (Sessions-7)
+Unit V: (Number of Sessions-7)

-Family Business and Social Entrepreneurship: Family Business - Family Business models and practices, Succession Plan and transfer of power, Financial considerations and valuation of the family business, adopting to current business environment, new technologies and global expansion - Social Entrepreneurship - Social Capital -Drivers and Challenges of Social Entrepreneurship - Empowerment of Beneficiaries, Business Models for Social Enterprises, Scaling Up of the social enterprises, Sustainability of Social Enterprise in practice - Aravind Eye Hospital Model- Grameen Bank Model of Bangladesh- - Barefoot
+Family Business and Social Entrepreneurship: Family Business - Family Business models and practices, Succession Plan and transfer of power, Financial considerations and valuation of the family business, adopting to current business environment, new technologies and global expansion - Social Entrepreneurship - Social Capital -Drivers and Challenges of Social Entrepreneurship -

-College.
+Empowerment of Beneficiaries, Business Models for Social Enterprises, Scaling Up of the social enterprises, Sustainability of Social Enterprise in practice - Aravind Eye Hospital Model- Grameen Bank Model of Bangladesh- - Barefoot College.
+(CO1, CO5,L4,L5)